 The contents of this Course Specification are the copyright of the University of Portsmouth and all rights are reserved.
 No part of this publication may be reproduced, stored in a retrieval system or transmitted, in any form or by any means, such as electronic, mechanical, photocopied, recorded or otherwise, without the prior consent of the University of Portsmouth.

 Document Details

 CSD Template date October 2024

-Author Dr Zarah Vernham
+Author Dr Eszter Somogyi

-Date of production and version number June 2022, V4
+Date of production and version number December 2024, V2

-Date of update and version number December 2024, V6
+Date of update and version number n/a

 Minimum student registration numbers 20